kjsteinke/kjsteinke.github.io/index.md

 - Vue

-Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+> Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

-_ Philippians 4:6_
+<b><i>Philippians 4:6</i></b>

 ### Contact me